YanMetelitsa/YM-Fast-Options/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Create simple options, settings, global data fields and more for your WordPress website with a few lines of code.
+Create custom options, settings, global data fields, and more for your WordPress site with just a few lines of code.

 == Description ==

 = How to use =

-First of all open your `functions.php` theme file.
-All the next steps will take place in it.
+First, access your theme’s `functions.php` file.
+It can be found at the following path:

+`
+../wp-content/themes/your-theme/functions.php
+`

 **1. Check is plugin activated**